A Multi-Order Extension of Fractional HBVMs (FHBVMs): Fractional HBVMs (FHBVMs)

 one has that (\ref{stepn0}) can be rewritten as:

 This problem, in turn, can be cast in vector form as

 having set

-However, in order to derive a practical numerical method, the $s\nu$ Fourier coefficients (\ref{stepn}) (i.e., (\ref{stepn_v})) need to be approximated by suitable quadrature rules.
-In the case where in (\ref{fde1}) $\nu=1$, this can be efficiently done by using a Gauss-Jacobi quadrature, defined at the zeros of the corresponding $k$th Jacobi polynomial: this results into a FHBVM$(k,s)$ method.
+However, in order to derive a practical numerical method, the $s\nu$ Fourier coefficients (\ref{stepn}) (i.e., the block vector (\ref{stepn_v})) need to be approximated by suitable quadrature rules.
+In the case where in (\ref{fde1}) $\nu=1$, this can be efficiently done by using one Gauss-Jacobi quadrature, defined at the zeros of the corresponding $k$th Jacobi polynomial: this results into a FHBVM$(k,s)$ method.
 In the following sections, we study the extension to the case $\nu>1$.